-Deep sleep regenerates energy in the brain.
+1. Deep sleep regenerates energy in the brain.

 On the contrary, deep sleep is characterized by slow oscillations of brain waves.
 According to a 2010 study on sleep and energy levels, scientists observed a surge in energy during these slow oscillations.
 It means that deep sleep does repair the body and store energy for the next day’s tasks.
 You can thank deep sleep tomorrow for that morning burst of energy.

-Memories are made during deep sleep.
+2. Memories are made during deep sleep.

 You’ve likely heard before that sleep turns your everyday moments into memories overnight.
 But how exactly does that process unfold?
 That would be deep sleep doing its thing.
 According to a different 2016 study on sleep and memory, slow oscillations indicate communication between the hippocampus (which stores your recently acquired memories) and the cortex (where long-term memories are stored).

-It cleans out your brain.
+3. It cleans out your brain.

-Deep sleep keeps you growing — but decreases as you age.
+4. Deep sleep keeps you growing — but decreases as you age.

-Out on the 4 things you need to know about this sleep stage, let’s talk now about hormone release.
-Throughout life, it helps enable the release of important developmental hormones, for growth and those utilized during glucose metabolism.
-It makes sense, then, that a lack of deep sleep is often related to chronic diseases like obesity and high blood pressure, note two additional studies.
+Let’s talk about deep sleep and hormone release.
+Throughout your life, deep sleep enables the release of important developmental hormones, for growth and glucose metabolism.
+It makes sense, then, that a lack of deep sleep is often related to chronic diseases like obesity and high blood pressure.

-Sounds to improve your deep sleep quality
+Bonus: Sounds to improve your deep sleep quality

 So how can you make sure you’re getting as much deep sleep as you need to stay healthy?
-Recent research has shown that certain pharmacological drugs containing the molecules gaboxadol and tiagabine can help sustain this sleep stage for longer periods of time.
+Recent research shows that certain pharmacological drugs containing the molecules gaboxadol and tiagabine can help sustain this sleep stage for longer periods of time.
 Nevertheless, dependence and daytime side effects are often present when sleep-related pharmaceuticals are at play.
 Electric and magnetic stimuli have also proven effective, but naturally, lack of access makes this option a bit tougher.